MicrosoftDocs/windows-itpro-docs/windows/application-management/private-app-repository-mdm-company-portal-windows-11.md

 - **Use Microsoft Endpoint Manager**: Endpoint Manager includes Microsoft Intune (cloud) and Configuration Manager (on-premises).
 With both services, you can add Microsoft Store apps, like the Company Portal app.
 Once added, you create an app policy that deploys and installs the Company Portal app to your devices.

-  - This option is preferred, and is the most scalable option, especially if you have many devices.
+  - This option is preferred, and is the most scalable, especially if you have many devices.
 When you create the app policy, the policy can be deployed to many users and many devices simultaneously.
 Admins can also use reporting to make sure the app is installed on organization-managed devices.

   - On co-managed devices, which are managed by Microsoft Intune + Configuration Manager together, the Company Portal app shows your Intune apps and your Configuration Manager apps.
 So, all apps are shown in one place.